Skip to main content

 The Buddhist Empress of India

 The whole village of Vidisha Nagari was buzzing with activity.
-Every home was being cleaned and cooking preparations were on.
+Every home was being cleaned, and cooking preparations were on.
 The youngest prince of Magadha was coming to a halt the night at their village on his way to Ujjain.
-Great unrest was reported at Ujjain and the youngest prince as the general of this region was being sent by the emperor to solve the issue.
+Great unrest was reported at Ujjain, and the youngest prince, as the general of this region, was being sent by the emperor to solve the issue.

 The villagers were scared as the whole country knew of the Prince's arrogance and mood.
 The preparation for his night stay was made at the village head's hut.
 Food was cooked at all the wealthy houses.
-The Prince, a young lad of eighteen arrived on a horse with only two guards.
+The Prince, a young lad of eighteen, arrived on a horse with only two guards.
 He took his place inside the hut as the villagers flocked to meet him.

 In the hut adjacent to this, lived a wealthy Buddhist man and his family.
-The fourteen-year-old elder daughter of the man sat on the porch least interested that a prince had arrived in the next hut.
+The fourteen-year-old elder daughter of the man sat on the porch, least interested that a prince had arrived in the next hut.
 As people flocked to him, her friends came to call her.

-" Asandhimitra, Sakhi?
+" Sakhi?
 What are you doing here?
 Let's get in line.
 In turn, we can see the prince."

-" Look I brought a garland for him, made it with my own hands."
+" Look, I brought a garland for him, made it with my own hands."
 One girl boasted.

-"He is too arrogant for this wildflower garland I heard."
+"He is too arrogant for this wildflower garland, I heard."
 Another replied.

 " Yes, I heard once he was so angry with a subject for not bowing to him, he beheaded him."
 One said in awe.

-" Not his fault, he is the lesser prince you see, one who will never be king." the first one replied.
+" Not his fault, he is the lesser prince you see, one who will never be king," the first one replied.

-" Because he is a prince, how many have we seen Sakhi?"
+" Because he is a prince, how many have we seen, Sakhi?"

-Clear and loud she said, " My Sakhi had made this for you, Your Highness, and she was afraid to approach you, accept her gift. "
+Clear and loud, she said, " My Sakhi had made this for you, Your Highness, and she was afraid to approach you, accept her gift. "

 " You are not afraid?"

-" What is your name lady?"
+" What is your name, lady?"

-" Vidisha Shakyakumari Asandhimitra."
+" Vidisha Shakyakumari Devi."

 " Where do you stay?"

-" In the adjacent hut, my father is Buddhist, the food you eat tonight is prepared by my mother."
+" In the adjacent hut, my father is Buddhist, and the food you eat tonight is prepared by my mother."

 Silently, the Prince took the garland in hand and watched her go.
 In all these years, she was the first person who did not treat him in a way because she was scared or ignorant.
 She treated him like a normal human being.
 He felt good.
 Her voice played in his mind all night.
 Out of the hundreds he met today, her face seemed the only one he could remember.
 By morning, his mind was made.

-" Shakya are you home?"
+" Shakya, are you home?"

 " Yes, who is it?"